What is protein?

 The recommended daily intake of protein is approximately 0.8 grams of protein per kilogram of body weight.
 For example; a 60kg female would need approximately 48 grams of protein intake.
 It is important to keep in mind that these are only recommendations and actual requirements may vary depending on age, gender, medical conditions, occupation and overall health.

-Due to the rapid high training volume, it is recommended that elite athletes should aim to consume at least 1.6 grams of protein per kilogram of body mass to facilitate the remodeling of their muscle protein.
+Due to the rapid high training volume, it is recommended that elite athletes should aim to consume at least 1.6 grams of protein per kilogram of body mass to facilitate the remodelling of their muscle protein.
 Similarly, pregnant women should also increase their protein intake to supplement their own body and support the growth and development of the baby’s essential organs such as the heart and brain.

 However, it may be also necessary to reduce the daily intake of protein in your diet.
 If an individual has a metabolic disorder that affects the ability for the digestive system to break down certain amino acids, having a higher intake of protein may cause a buildup of these potentially toxic substances leading to potentially life-threatening complications.
-Hence, why increasing the protein intake may be necessary to controlling the disorder along with specialise diets, medicines and supplements.
+Hence, why increasing the protein intake may be necessary to controlling the disorder along with specialize diets, medicines and supplements.

 The power of protein